tricognita/tricognita-frontend/README.md

 3. **Understand** [`docs/BRANCH_STRATEGY.md`](./docs/BRANCH_STRATEGY.md) — our branch workflow
 4. **Find** an issue labeled `good first issue` or `help wanted`

+### How contributors can join

+Contributors can join by reviewing the CONTRIBUTING.md guide, exploring the architecture map in docs/, and selecting issues labeled "good first issue" or "help wanted".
+All contributions follow a pull request workflow and require review before merging.

+### How to contribute

+1. Fork the repository
+2. Create a feature branch (feature/your-feature-name)
+3. Make changes following project standards
+4. Run lint, type-check, and build locally
+5. Submit a PR to the develop branch

 ### Branch workflow (quick version)

 ```